Kartoffel/bottleOpener/README.md

 Bottle opener designed in OpenSCAD

-For use with a 50 euro cent coin that's inserted while printing.
+The coin should be inserted while printing.